salexkidd/box/README.rst

-#Generated for lib31 0.7.4 from data/README.rst
+#Builded for lib31 0.7.4 from data/README.rst

 Lib31
 =====================